 Here comes the surprise … the doctor came back and said CONGRATULATIONS, YOU’RE PREGNANT!!!
 While I am ecstatic with the news, I was super puzzled.
 This literally took me by surprise.
 The only words I could utter was, “Are You Sure?
 How is that possible?” … they then called my husband in along with our son.
 They shared the good news, and he responded with … “Huh?
 What Do You Mean?” after getting clarification from the doctor that we ARE pregnant AGAIN, he simply said, “I don’t understand how that can happen!
 Are you sure?”.
 They repeated the urine test and lo’ and behold, it is still positive!
 To my husband’s disbelief, he asked if the test be wrong and he was re-assured that only a false negative can be wrong.
 The positive test means it’s really positive.

 Was that it?
 NOPE.
 He wasn’t convinced.
 I was quite skeptical too.
 So he drove us to the laboratory to get a blood test.
 Yep … POSITIVE and PREGNANT.
 So apparently, we can get pregnant all on our own, but it just took us about 9 years to make it happen.
 This also means we were totally unprepared as we have always believed that we needed IVF to have our next one as well.
 At the moment, Josiah King is just about to turn 20 months old in the next few days.
 We are obviously way off track, and with lots of changes taking place, we are just bracing ourselves with everything.
+I don’t know how this will play out with my rheumatoid arthritis which was aggravated during my last pregnancy and also developed what is referred to as “mommy thumb” … I am just praying for a healthy pregnancy and baby.

 There you have it … our news that literally caught us by a whirlwind.